 - starting slowly improves comfort

-Hydration matters — fibre needs water to work effectively.
+Hydration can really matter — fibre needs water to work effectively.

 Supporting Your Health with Informed Choices